 A debt investor earns interest income only, and at the conclusion of the project, the return of their capital.
-The total return to a debt investor is limited (or capped) to the original debt, plus the agreed rate of interest during the term of the investment.
+The total return on a debt investor is limited (or capped) to the original debt, plus the agreed rate of interest during the term of the investment.

-An equity investor on the other hand is entitled to a share of the capital gains and any income from the project after debt and interest has been repaid.
+An equity investor, on the other hand, is entitled to a share of the capital gains and any income from the project after debt and interest has been repaid.
 The potential return to an equity investor is unlimited:the more successful the project the greater the return, without any cap.

-The trade off for return is risk.
+The trade off for return is a risk.
 Broadly speaking, equity investors carry a higher risk, coupled with higher potential returns, and vice versa.